-Filters inside cartridge-based water treatment devices must be changed periodically—typically twice a year.
+Filters inside cartridge-based water filters must be changed periodically—typically twice a year.
 Changes in the odor, taste, and/or flow of the water are sure signs that the filter cartridges need to be replaced.

-1.)
-Mount the dispenser.
+1. Mount the dispenser.
 Most dispensers are designed to fit in the extra hole in a sink top, as shown, but if this hole is already occupied, you’ll have to drill another in the sink or countertop.
 Follow the manufacturer’s directions for the location and size of the hole.
-Drill only into stainless-steel or porcelain cast-iron sinks; if you have an all-porcelain sink, drill for the dispenser through the countertop.
+Drill only into stainless-steel sinks; if you have an all-porcelain sink, drill for the dispenser through the countertop.

-5.)
-Connect the filtration unit.
+5. Connect the filtration unit to the water supply line.
 Insert the opposite end of the tubing into another compression fitting and thread it onto the inlet port of the filtration unit.
 Tighten the nut with your hand, and then make another turn or turn and a half with an adjustable wrench.

 6. Connect the water dispenser.
 Finally, cut a piece of tubing to run from the outlet port of the system to the water dispenser.
 Insert compression fittings on both ends and thread the nuts onto the dispenser and the system.
 Turn on the water supply and open the water dispenser.
 Let the water run for about five minutes to flush out any carbon particles or air pockets.
 Most manufacturers recommend allowing the water to run for about 20 seconds before using.